 Reports are required to be submitted to a registered TR no later than one working day after the trade has been made (T+1).

-Delegated Reporting – How can we help you?
+How can we help you?

 TRAction can provide you with delegated reporting solutions in accordance with the reporting requirements outlined above.
-We assist with understanding your EMIR trade reporting obligations and simplify your reporting process.
-If you want to find out more about our services, please contact us.
-Wondering about how much we charge?
-See our pricing schedules here.
+We help you understand your EMIR trade reporting obligations and completely simplify your reporting process.
+Depending on how our client’s system works, TRAction has 3 different reporting methods ready to be tailored to our clients’ needs.